nikhilpokuri/efficient_patterns/README.txt

 You can push the smallest element of each array in a Min Heap to get the overall minimum.
 After getting the overall minimum, push the next element from the same array to the heap.
 Then, repeat this process to make a sorted traversal of all elements.

+14. Topological Sort
+Description:
+    Topological sorting for Directed Acyclic Graph (DAG) is a linear ordering of vertices such that for every directed edge u-v, vertex u comes before v in the ordering.

+Note: Topological Sorting for a graph is not possible if the graph is not a DAG.